mpiorowski/mpiorowski/README.md

 Creator of:

-- [LateSH](https://github.com/mpiorowski/late-sh) - A cozy terminal clubhouse for developers.
-Lofi beats, games, chat, and tech news - all via SSH.
-Just ssh late.sh and you're in.
+- [LateSH](https://github.com/mpiorowski/late-sh) - A cozy terminal clubhouse for computer people.
+Lofi, games, chat, artboard, and tech news, all via SSH.

 - [GoFast](https://gofast.live) - The Ultimate Go Foundation for High-Performance, Scalable, Modern Web Applications.
 Accelerate Development with a powerful CLI.